DPorichis/job-execution-server/readme.txt

     handler will be activated and will proceed to close the listening socket and exit the main thread.

     Note: The exit of the main thread won't terminate the server process, as other threads will be active.
-    Also, note that all created threads are detached so doesn't need to wait for them.
+    Also, note that all created threads are detached so main doesn't need to wait for them.

 Controller thread’s behavior:
     Whenever a new connection is established, the main thread locks the main structure and creates a new controller thread,